ivadsiulsmods/tycoonsim-wiki/README.md

 ## status

 this project is actively being shaped around the spreadsheet and current site needs, so expect the schema, views, and builder page to keep evolving.

+# contributions
+contributions are welcome! if you'd like to contribute, simply send a pr and i'll take a look at it.

+# ai
+this project makes heavy use of ai to speed up development.